smartcatdev/Gutenblocks-Gutenberg-blocks/readme.txt

 Contributors: smartcat
 Tags: Gutenberg,block,
 Requires at least: 4.9.4
-Tested up to: 4.9.4
+Tested up to: 4.9.5
-Stable tag: 0.0.1
+Stable tag: 1.0.0
 License: GPLv2 or later
 Requires PHP: 5.5

-A collection of useful Gutenberg blocks
+A collection of powerful advanced blocks for Gutenberg editor

 == Description ==
 Guteblocks is a collection of Gutenberg blocks for the new WordPress editor.